eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 version of the list once, at a time and from a location unrelated to the presentation of an attestation by a User.
-The Relying Party should then distribute it to all of its Relying Party Instances using an Relying Party-internal distribution mechanism[1].
+The Relying Party should then distribute it to all of its Relying Party Instances using an Relying Party-internal distribution mechanism (1).

+>(1) Note that strict compliance to this recommendation would imply that Relying Party Instances must always have locally available the latest version of the complete ASL.
+This may not always be technically feasible.
+Relying Parties must find a balance between User privacy and optimization of resource usage.

 Downloading an Attestation Status List or Attestation Revocation List SHALL NOT require the Relying Party or Relying Party Instance to authenticate itself in any way.

-### Requirements specific for Attestation Status Lists
+### 4.3 Requirements specific for Attestation Status Lists

 To ensure User privacy specifically when the Attestation Provider uses Attestation Status Lists to enable revocation checking, this document